Complete Salary Management Guide: 2026

 Selection Criteria for Payroll Software

 - Continuous legal compliance: automatic updates of contribution rates, minimum wage, DSN rules.
-An editor that does not guarantee real-time updates is a risk.
+A publisher that does not guarantee real-time updates is a risk.

 - Interoperability: connection with ATS (recruitment software), time management tools, accounting, and electronic signature portals.

-- Data security: hosting on ISO 27001 certified servers, data encryption, GDPR compliance with data location in Europe.
+- Data security: hosting on ISO 27001 certified servers, data encryption, GDPR compliance with data localization in Europe.

-- User-friendliness and autonomy: clear dashboard, possibility for employees to access their pay slips via a personal space.
+- User experience and autonomy: clear dashboard, possibility for employees to access their pay slips via a personal space.

-One of the most significant productivity gains in 2026 lies in the native integration of electronic signature at the heart of the HR-payroll process.
-Rather than printing, scanning and manually archiving documents, teams can now send a contract or amendment to an employee, collect their electronic signature in minutes, and automatically archive the signed document with its audit trail.
+One of the most significant productivity gains in 2026 lies in the native integration of electronic signature into the HR-payroll process.
+Rather than printing, scanning, and manually archiving documents, teams can now send a contract or amendment to an employee, collect their electronic signature in minutes, and automatically archive the signed document with its audit trail.

-Consult our guide to understand the different levels (simple, advanced, qualified) and choose the one suited to each type of HR document.
+Consult our complete guide to electronic signature to understand the different levels (simple, advanced, qualified) and choose the one suited to each type of HR document.

-To assess the return on investment of such integration in your HR process, use our ROI calculator.
+To evaluate the return on investment of integrating such a solution into your HR process, use our electronic signature ROI calculator.

-Effective salary management is based on precise management indicators.
-In 2026, the essential KPIs for a payroll manager or HR director are:
+Effective salary management relies on precise monitoring indicators.
+In 2026, the essential KPIs for a payroll manager or Chief HR Officer are:

 - Payroll error rate: target < 1% of pay slips produced.

-- Pay slip digitization rate: share of pay slips provided in electronic format vs. paper.
+- Pay slip dematerialization rate: proportion of pay slips issued in electronic vs. paper format.

 - Total payroll cost / Revenue: financial management ratio.

-- Absenteeism rate and its impact on payroll (statutory sick leave, salary maintenance, subrogation).
+- Absenteeism rate and its impact on payroll (sick leave benefits, salary maintenance, subrogation).

 ---